★ BEST INVESTING TOOLS COMPARISON ★

 The bottom line

 Fidelity (Fidelity Brokerage Services LLC) and MarketWatch cover a lot of the same ground (4 shared categories, including watchlist, news, and financials), so for the basics you won't go far wrong with either.
 MarketWatch simply does more: 17 categories to Fidelity (Fidelity Brokerage Services LLC)'s 9, including alerts, calendar, and screeners.
-Fidelity (Fidelity Brokerage Services LLC) counters by being completely free.
+Fidelity (Fidelity Brokerage Services LLC) counters by keeping things simpler.

 Key differences at a glance